ibp-network/RFCs/proposals/007-ibp-branding-and-website.md

 - UX design.
 - UI design.

-The complete process is carried out iteratively.
+The entire process is carried out iteratively, revisiting earlier steps as needed.

 Helikon Labs will lead the branding and design process and the development of the website.
 This RFC will be updated with budgetary details should there be sufficient interest from IBP members regarding this proposal.